-- Initial tests should be made in all frequently-occupied ground contact rooms and immediately above unoccupied spaces that are in contact with the ground, such as crawl spaces and tunnels.
+- Test all frequently-occupied rooms, including rooms with ground contact and rooms immediately above unoccupied spaces that are in contact with the ground, such as crawl spaces and tunnels.

-- Rooms with elevated radon during occupied times should be mitigated following Environmental Protection Agency (EPA) guidelines described in “Reducing Radon in Schools: A Team Approach.”
+- Take corrective measures in frequently-occupied rooms that have radon ≥ 4 pCi/L following Environmental Protection Agency (EPA) guidelines described in “Reducing Radon in Schools: A Team Approach.”

 - Re-test after corrective measures that reduce radon levels.

 - Report radon test results to the Minnesota Department of Health (MDH), using the MDH ‘School Radon Testing Form’ on the MDH school radon website.

 - Report radon test results at a school board meeting.